Habilidades y movilidad social intergeneracional

 Care, retirement and wellbeing of older people across different welfare regimes – CREW

-Members/membres: Bruno Arpino (Coordinator).
+Members/membres: Bruno Arpino (IP).
 Team: Jordi Gumà and Aïda Solé-Auró.
 Partner 1 Anne Gauthier Netherlands Interdisciplinary Demographic Institute (Netherlands; NIDI).
 Team member Tom Emery; Partner 2 Ester Rizzi Université catholique de Louvain (Belgium; UCL).
 Team member Malgorzata Mikucka UCL.
 Partner 3 Gustavo De Santis University of Florence (Italy; UFL).
 Team member Elena Pirani, Silvana Salvini, Daniele Vignoli.
 Partner 4 Maria Letizia Tanturri University of Padua (Italy; UNIPD).
 Team member Maria Casgtiglioni, Silvia Meggiolaro, Omar Paccagnella.
 Partner 5 Rachel Margolis University of Western Ontario (Canada, UWO).

 Funding/Finançament: European Project JPI More Years, Better Lives 2016: “Welfare, wellbeing, and Demographic change: Understanding the welfare models”